Thesephi/k8s-safe-deploy-poc/README.md

 ```

 As you can see, the deployment still failed.
 The idea of this demo is not to fix this k8s error,
 but to fail safely.
-This time, the `--dry-run` argument did it job well, and the script "failed early",
+This time, the `--dry-run` argument did its job well: the script "failed early",
 so it exited before it had the chance to corrupt the running system.

 Let's curl again to make sure things are still running well: